pizzajsdev/dragswag/README.md

 ### `onDragOut`

 This callback is called when the draggable leaves the drop target area.
-It’s often used in conjunction with `onDragIn` to perform opposite actions, like restoring initial state, color, or text.
+It's often used in conjunction with `onDragIn` to perform opposite actions, like restoring initial state, color, or text.

-You can see its usage in the previous example with dynamic borders — it’s used there to remove borders after the cursor leaves the droppable square.
+You can see its usage in the previous example with dynamic borders — it's used there to remove borders after the cursor leaves the droppable square.

 Arguments are mostly the same as in the previous callbacks; more details are in the [config docs](#ondragout-1).